MeerMusik/LinuxScripts/README.md

 [[_TOC_]]

 # About LinuxScripts

 (C) Copyright 2013-2024 Oliver Niebuhr

 Very basic Scripts to
-1. Clone (Download) the Source Code of Libraries and Frameworks like ICU, LLVM, OpenSSL and wxWidgets from their Git Repositories
+1. Clone (Download) the Source Code of multiple Libraries and Frameworks from their Git Repositories
 2. Build these Libraries and Frameworks

 May they be useful to you in one way or another.